Professionalism and Etiquette: Netiquette in Online Graduate Courses

 If you feel angry or frustrated, give yourself time before submitting a response.
 If you can, sleep on it overnight.
 If you aren’t sure how what you have written will come across, ask someone else to read it over and give you feedback.

-- Respect copyright and license agreements.
-More on copyright in this blog post: https://online.une.edu/blog/copyright-law-and-free-images/
+Respect copyright and license agreements.
+Read more copyright tips in this blog post: https://online.une.edu/blog/copyright-law-and-free-images/

-- Spelling counts.
-After pasting your discussion post text into Blackboard, always re- read what you have written before submitting your post.
+Spelling counts.
+After pasting your discussion post text into the LMS, always re-read what you have written before submitting your post.
 Grammarly and similar grammar-checking plugins are free and helpful in spotting errors that Word and Google Docs routinely miss.